ciaabcdefg/rps-hardhat/README.md

 enum GamePhase {
     WAITING, // Waiting for players
-    COMMIT, // Waiting for two players to commit REVEAL, // Waiting for two players to reveal
+    COMMIT, // Waiting for two players to commit REVEAL // Waiting for two players to reveal
 }

 GamePhase public gamePhase;